Our research is editorially independent but we may earn a commission for purchases made through our links.

 Look out for our newsletters in your inbox soon.

-Florida is full of charming beach towns, but Fernandina Beach, a small town on Amelia Island, a barrier island off the northern coast of Florida, has been luring in visitors for nearly 500 years.
-It offers a lively beach culture, seaside charm and a historic downtown bustling with a growing foodie scene.
+Florida is full of charming beach towns, but Fernandina Beach, a small town on Amelia Island, a barrier island off the northern coast of Florida, has been luring visitors in for nearly 500 years.
+It offers a lively beach culture, seaside charm, and a historic downtown bustling with a growing foodie scene.
 It’s also home to Fort Clinch State Park, the largest natural shoreline area on the island with 8,400 feet along the Amelia riverbank and 4,000 feet on the Atlantic coast.
-The dunes are perfect for taking a stroll, and you’ll also find a half-mile long pier for fishing and spectacular waterfront views.
+The dunes are perfect for taking a stroll, and you’ll also find a half-mile-long pier for fishing and spectacular waterfront views.
 The brick fortress itself is one of the best-preserved 19th-century forts in the nation.
 Visitors can stand on its outer walls and take in more breathtaking views overlooking Cumberland Sound and the Atlantic shoreline.

-In Southwest Washington, not far from the Oregon border where the Columbia River empties into the Pacific, the Long Beach Peninsula offers a ton of fun for just about every one, along with lots of great seafood and colorful shops.
-In addition to 25 miles of gorgeous public beaches and state parks, the area is home to a new national park, two historic lighthouses, cranberry bogs and oyster farms.
-The charming streets of Long Beach are lined with amusements, including a carousel and carnival rides, game parlors, bike rental shops, quirky museums and candy shops, in addition to a variety of dining options from oyster burgers and fries to upscale dining featuring Northwest regional cuisine.
+In Southwest Washington, not far from the Oregon border where the Columbia River empties into the Pacific, the Long Beach Peninsula offers a ton of fun for just about everyone, along with lots of great seafood and colorful shops.
+In addition to 25 miles of gorgeous public beaches and state parks, the area is home to a new national park, two historic lighthouses, cranberry bogs, and oyster farms.
+The charming streets of Long Beach are lined with amusements, including a carousel and carnival rides, game parlors, bike rental shops, quirky museums, and candy shops, in addition to a variety of dining options from oyster burgers and fries to upscale dining featuring Northwest regional cuisine.
 Long Beach is also world-famous as the host of the Annual Kite Festival and a kite museum.

-Set between Santa Cruz and San Francisco, this charming town in the rolling hills along the coast makes a perfect weekend beach getaway with its fresh, clean air and pristine, uncrowded beaches.
+Set between Santa Cruz and San Francisco, Pescadero is a charming town in the rolling hills along the coast that makes a perfect weekend beach getaway with its fresh, clean air and pristine, uncrowded beaches.
 Visit Ano Nuevo State Park, known as the home for elephant seals who use the sand dunes here to rest and mate, as well as the multitude of wonderful beaches in either direction where you can explore tide pools teeming with all sorts of sea creatures.
 Enjoy off-road bicycling and hiking trails that wind through majestic redwoods in the Santa Cruz Mountains and take in downtown Pescadero’s many colorful shops and eateries.
 Don’t miss Pie Ranch, a sustainable working farm shaped like a slice of pie, offering a farm stand with fresh produce and seasonal pies along with picnic tables.

 Santa Cruz is the perfect beach town for those who want lots of excitement along with time in the sun and the sand.
-Adventure seekers and outdoor enthusiasts will find practically an endless number of attractions, including hiking in Henry Cowell Redwoods State Park just a few miles out of town, surfing at Pleasure Point, kayaking and paddleboarding at Santa Cruz Main Beach and riding thrill rides like the Giant Dipper roller coast at the Beach Boardwalk.
-The Santa Cruz Wharf is ideal for watching sea lions frolic in the water, shopping for beachwear and enjoying fresh seafood at any one of a number of restaurants while taking in beautiful ocean views.
+Adventure seekers and outdoor enthusiasts will find practically an endless number of attractions, including hiking in Henry Cowell Redwoods State Park just a few miles out of town, surfing at Pleasure Point, kayaking and paddle boarding at Santa Cruz Main Beach, and riding thrill rides like the Giant Dipper roller coast at the Beach Boardwalk.
+The Santa Cruz Wharf is ideal for watching sea lions frolic in the water, shopping for beachwear, and enjoying fresh seafood at any one of a number of restaurants while taking in beautiful ocean views.

 Carmel-by-the-Sea, a former artists’ colony on Monterey Bay, may be the ideal beach town for romance.
 Enjoy the blissful sounds of the waves crashing into the rocks and snuggling up with your loved one by a bonfire along the shore as well as indulging in one of the many wine tasting venues downtown.
 You’ll also find a multitude of romantic eateries with gourmet cuisine and ocean views as well as high-end shops and jewelry stores like Tiffany & Co.
 A wide array of accommodation options perfect for setting the scene for romance also await, including the chateau-style L’Auberge Carmel and Mission Ranch, an old dairy farm saved from developers by the city’s most famous former mayor, Clint Eastwood.